What is multiple endocrine neoplasia type 2?

 FMTC is suspected in families with two or more cases of medullary thyroid cancer and no evidence of parathyroid or adrenal gland problems.

-MEN2B is suspected in children with mucosal neuromas (lumps on the tip of the tongue) and typical facial features (thickened lips) of a person with MEN2B.
+MEN2B is suspected in children with mucosal neuromas (lumps on the tip of the tongue) and typical facial features such as thickened lips of a person with MEN2B.
 Medullary thyroid cancer can occur very early in childhood.

 Genetic testing for mutations in the RET gene is available.
 It is recommended for people with a family history of FMTC, MEN2A, and MEN2B, and anyone diagnosed with medullary thyroid cancer.
 Mutations in the RET gene are found in more than 95% of families with MEN2A or MEN2B, and in more than 85% of families with FMTC.
 Certified genetic testing laboratories for this condition can be found at www.genetests.org.